The Tranquille Hospital Complex is also referred to as Tranquille Farm Fresh or Padova or Tranquille Sanatorium.

 A condensed ftp site dedicated to Tranquille Property is www.tnrd.bcfilmcommission.com/tranquille1

-Past projects include the mini-series “Alice”, the MTV series “Fear”, TV series “The Mole”, and feature films such as “Firewall” starring Harrison Ford, “Afghan Knights” starring Michael Madsen and “The A Team” starring Liam Neeson and Bradley Cooper.
+Past projects include the mini-series “Alice”, the MTV series “Fear”, TV series “The Mole”, and feature films such as “Firewall” starring Harrison Ford, “Afghan Knights” starring Michael Madsen and “The A Team” starring Liam Neeson and Bradley Cooper and many others.

-Tranquille-on-the-Lake is located on Kamloops Lake and includes many vacated hospital and support buildings.
+Tranquille Farm Fresh is located by Kamloops Lake and includes many vacated hospital and support buildings.
 Some refer to it as Padova, its old name.

-It was a small community unto itself and totally self-sufficient.
+It was an entire self-sufficient small community unto itself .
 The hospitals, support buildings, residential area and offices have been closed since 1984 and some of the buildings are dilapidated and weathered and is ideal as a Director’s playground.